| Home Rules FAQ Olympic

 record can be cancelled by a hand timed record ante-1977,

 also if from 1977 hand chrono is no longer official.
+To come to an end, here's

 an award to those who managed to follow me to this point: